-Fourth, the frequency of CCAPS administration throughout treatment will be captured by dividing each client’s total number of CCAPS administrations by their total number of individual sessions, representing the proportion of sessions with a CCAPS; variance in CCAPS administrations will be partitioned into client within center variance and between center variance.
+Fourth, the frequency of CCAPS administrations throughout treatment will be captured by dividing each client’s total number of CCAPS administrations by their total number of individual sessions, representing the proportion of sessions with a CCAPS; variance in CCAPS administrations will be partitioned into client within center variance and between center variance.
 It is anticipated that outcomes will improve as CCAPS frequency increases and that this effect will be stronger in the feedback condition, since more frequent administrations will provide more data about client progress, and therapists will have more opportunity to use the feedback to inform treatment.
 Fifth and finally, the total number of individual therapy sessions will be included and similarly partitioned into between and within center variance.
 It is anticipated that more sessions will be associated with better outcomes, and that this effect will also be stronger in the feedback condition.

 Results

-A total of 39,358 clients from 71 centers were included in analyses, although some subscales had reduced numbers due to clients not being able to go off track or deteriorate on those subscales.
+A total of 39,358 clients from 71 centers were included in analyses, although some subscales had reduced Ns due to clients not being able to go off track or deteriorate on those subscales.
 Total clients and centers for each subscale are included in the results table for each model.
 Of the 39,358 clients, 13,765 were in the no feedback condition and 25,593 were in the feedback condition.
 Table 1 shows the data reduction process and the number of clients and centers lost at each step.

 Internal consistencies for CCAPS subscales from data included in the present study were in line with established psychometrics for this scale, with alphas ranging from 0.81 on Generalized Anxiety and 0.9 on DI.
 After removing sessions above 20, clients attended from 3 to 20 individual sessions, with a mean of 7.93, a SD of 4.48, a median of 7, and a mode of 3.
 Clients in the feedback condition had higher starting CCAPS scores on some subscales, consistent with increasing trends in CCAPS scores during the time period the data was collected (Xiao, Carney, et al., 2017).
 Clients in the feedback condition also attended 0.7 more sessions on average, had more frequent CCAPS administrations, and were less likely to have a prior hospitalization.
 Table 2 compares all moderators by feedback condition, as well as other demographic variables.
-Across both conditions, 64.33% of clients went off track on at least one subscale at some point during treatment, and this was identical across no feedback and feedback conditions.
-The percentage of clients going off track on each subscale ranged from 15.15% on the DI to 27.27% on Academics.
-The proportion of clients going off track on each subscale also did not differ between conditions.
+Across both conditions, 64.33% of clients went off track on at least one subscale at some point during treatment, and this did not differ between feedback conditions.
+The percentage of clients going off track on each subscale ranged from 15.15% on the DI to 27.27% on Academic Distress.
 Figure 1 shows the proportion of clients going off track at each session for both conditions.

 Deterioration

-First, client deterioration on each subscale, or reliable worsening, was examined as an outcome.
+First, client deterioration, or reliable worsening, on each subscale was examined as an outcome.
 The direction of the effect on this outcome across all subscales was toward reduced deterioration in the feedback condition; however, the effect of feedback only significantly improved model fit on the DI (χ2(1) = 7.18, p = 0.007).
-The effect was small, however, (β = -0.11, SE = 0.04, OR = 0.9, z = -2.71, p = 0.007), and the R2 was less than 1%, indicating that this was not a strong effect, with clients in the feedback condition being 10% less likely to deteriorate on the DI.
-Table 3 shows the effect of feedback on all subscales, and deterioration rates for each subscale by feedback condition are shown in Table 4.
+Clients in the feedback condition were 10% less likely to deteriorate on the DI.
+The effect was small, however, (β = -0.11, SE = 0.04, OR = 0.9, z = -2.71, p = 0.007), and the R2 was less than 1%, indicating that feedback explained little variance in deterioration.
+Table 3 shows the effect of feedback on all subscales, and Table 4 presents deterioration rates for each subscale by feedback condition.